 Bristol Health developed an Implementation Strategy to illustrate the hospital's specific programs and resources that support ongoing efforts to address the identified community health priorities.
 This work is supported by community-wide efforts and leadership from the Executive Team and Board of Directors.
-The goal statements, suggested objectives, key indicators, intended outcomes and initiatives, and inventory of existing community assets and resources for each of the priority areas are listed below.
+The goal statements, suggested objectives, key indicators, and inventory of existing community assets and resources for each of the priority areas are listed below.